 Though they have varied features and functionalities, what do all of these performance management softwares have in common?
 They help you watch for the storm ahead.
 They track and report on signs that might indicate problems on the horizon.
 Though these strategies are important ways to stay abreast of potential challenges and rising problems, it just isn’t enough.

-The BerniePortal solution
+The BerniePortal employee feedback solution

-BerniePortal’s new Performance Management feature is thoughtfully built around the 1:1 meeting with the understanding that ensuring high-quality feedback and keeping it organized and accessible is one of the most important tools in managing and developing employees.
+BerniePortal’s Performance Management feature is thoughtfully built around the 1:1 meeting with the understanding that ensuring high-quality feedback and keeping it organized and accessible is one of the most important tools in managing and developing employees.

-With BerniePortal’s performance feature, you can grant viewership access to other managers, HR admins, or anyone relevant in the company.
+- With BerniePortal’s performance feature, grant viewership access to other managers, HR admins, or anyone relevant in the company.
 In granting visibility into what is actually taking place in an employee’s 1:1 meetings, managers - and managers of managers - are no longer flying blind.
 They can add valuable input without micromanaging and hovering; they can clearly see opportunities for coaching; and are quickly alerted and aware of any warning signs that might need to be flagged.

 Utilize BerniePortal’s new Performance Management tool to cultivate an environment that not only welcomes, but creates an insatiable desire for giving and receiving regular feedback.
-In return, you’ll see individual employee growth and development and the rise of a high-performing workforce.
+In return, you’ll see employee growth and development and the rise of a high-performing workforce.